Why do you need cyber insurance?

 In a world so heavily reliant on data and information systems, cyber risks are a fact of life.
 Almost every business depends on computer systems in some way, whether it’s customer or supplier data storage, office applications, payroll or email on mobile devices, computers, servers or on websites.
 As our reliance on technology increases, so too do the associated risks.

 While the risks remain the same, often the vulnerability to those risks differs depending on the size of the business.

-At Marsh Commercial, we also offer risk management advice to help mitigate the day-to-day risks you face in your professions, whilst our dedicated in-house claims team will guide you through the claims process step by step, helping to get the right resolution.
+At Marsh Commercial, we also offer risk management advice to help mitigate the day-to-day risks you face in your business, whilst our dedicated in-house claims team will guide you through the claims process step by step, helping to get the right resolution.

-What can cyber insurance do for you?
+What cover can cyber insurance offer your business?

 Designed for professional firms, our cyber insurance will support you in managing and controlling the impact of a cyber breach, helping you to get back to business as usual as quickly as possible.

 In the event of a data or system breach, the costs associated with fines, ransom payments or notifications can be damaging to your business, both in financial and reputational terms.
 Your reputation is one of your most significant assets, so it’s worth protecting.